 Our DHCP and BootP services support a device that has multiple interfaces (each with its own unique hardware address and IP address) attached simultaneously to the same IP subnet.
 However, be aware that the networking software in most operating systems does not work properly if the device has more than one network interface simultaneously attached to the same IP subnet, regardless of whether the device uses DHCP, BootP, or neither service.
 For example, often the operating system or DHCP client software becomes confused about which IP address belongs to which interface.
 If that were to happen, and if one (or more) of your interfaces used DHCP or BootP to obtain their IP addresses, having one interface steal the other's IP address is likely to result in your device being declared insuitable for using DHCP and BootP on the campus network.
 Therefore, if you operate a device with multiple network interface, avoid putting your device into this situation.
 E.g. if you have two Ethernet interfaces, don't attach both to the same IP subnet at the same time.
 If you have an Ethernet interface and a Wireless interface, either enable only one interface at a time, or ensure that the two interfaces are attached to different IP subnets.
 (If you configure your wireless interface to use OIT Wireless Service, OIT guarantees that it will be attached an IP subnet different than your device's Ethernet interface.
 If you allow your wireless interface to use any other wireless service (e.g. a private/departmental service), there is no such guarantee, and in fact, is the most common cause of multiple-interface clients malfunctioning in this way.)
 If you have two Wireless interfaces, enable only one at a time.

-If you make a Host Database change that doesn't cause the DHCP server to invalidate the existing lease, the effect of that change may not be reliably propagated to a DHCP client until any current DHCP lease for that client has been expired or been invalidated on all OIT DHCP servers.
+If you make a Host Database change that doesn't cause OIT DHCP Service to invalidate the existing lease, the effect of that change may not be reliably propagated to a DHCP client until any current DHCP lease for that client has been expired or been invalidated on all servers providing OIT DHCP Service.
 This is because we cannot change the characteristics of a current (unexpired) DHCP lease.

 This is usually not a problem, because nearly all Host Database changes either invalidate any current DHCP lease, or affect only fields that have no bearing on a DHCP lease.
 Situations where it may be a problem include:

-If your registered device needs additional or different information included in the response it receives from our BootP/DHCP servers, you may be able to customize the response we provide.
+If your registered device needs additional or different information included in the response it receives from OIT DHCP or BootP Service, you may be able to customize the response provided by OIT DHCP or BootP Service.

 You would do so by changing your device's entry in the Host Database, specifically by setting your device's BOOTP-PARAMETERS.